duffin22/notifications/readme.md

 > ***Note:*** _This should be done in pairs._

-In this lab, you will be setting up a sync adapter to get the latest stock prices from a sample of companies on the [New York Stock Exchange](https://www.nyse.com/index) using the [MarkIt On Demand API](http://dev.markitondemand.com/MODApis/).
-The prices should update every minute.

-In addition, you will be retrieving stocks from the Portfolio app's Content Provider that are in the NYSE and display those.
-Stocks that are in your portfolio should be shown differently than the other stocks (ie making the background green).
+The solution code for this lab shows you how to build a stock portfolio app that updates every 60 seconds.
+Use the information you gain from this example to make calls to a random [reddit sub](https://www.reddit.com/r/random.json) once every 90 seconds.
+Your app should be able to show the current random subreddit as well as the title, url, and votes (if applicable) of each post in the sub.
+Make sure that each post is stored in the database.

 **Hint**
-- Use the Company Lookup API to retrieve a listing of multiple companies
+- Be very careful with the parsing for the reddit json object.
+It is much more difficult than the stock json object.
+- Move slowly.
+Authenticator errors can pop up easily if you delete the wrong code.

 ## Exercise

 #### Requirements

-- Display stocks of your choice from the NYSE, including the latest price
+- Display the top reddit articles for the random sub with relevant information (title, url, and votes)
-- Update the stock price every minute using a Sync adapter
+- Update the displayed articles and subreddit using a Sync adapter every 90 minutes
 - Store the data after each update in a local database
-- Retrieve Portfolio stocks from the Portfolio app
-- Display the Portfolio stocks in a unique manner
+- Allow the user to navigate to the particular article when that article is clicked

 **Bonus:**
 - Allow the user to set the sync period
-- Allow the user to choose another exchange besides the NYSE (NYSE must be an option)
+- Allow user to stop the sync
+- Add the reddit article's image to the listview

 #### Deliverable